 The Shire has a diverse range of landscapes including floodplains, ranges, mulga lands, although the shire consists of mainly flat terrain with some stony ridges and plateau.
-To the north east above Augathella is the Carnarvon Range which is the water shed for the Warrego River.
+To the North East above Augathella is the Carnarvon Range which is the water shed for the Warrego River.

 The Warrego River catchment is located in South West Queensland and North West New South Wales and covers an area of approximately 65,000 square kilometres.
-The upper Warrego consists of a number of tributary rivers including the Nive, Ward and Langlo Rivers which join the main stream above and below Charleville.
+The upper Warrego consists of several tributary rivers including the Nive, Ward and Langlo Rivers which join the mainstream above and below Charleville.
 Major towns located on the Warrego are Augathella, Charleville, Wyandra and Cunnamulla.